Skip to content

 }

 The dependency-injection graph is not resolved by reflection.
-Every module records its imports and its providers’ dependencies into a static registry at compile time; at startup, App::build() walks the graph and fails with a clear AccessGraphError if a provider injects something its module neither owns, imports transitively, nor receives as global infrastructure.
+Every module records its imports and its providers’ dependencies at compile time; at startup, App::build() walks the graph and fails with a clear error if a provider injects something its module cannot reach.

 Capabilities ship as separate crates and integrate via discovery gated on module reachability.
-A binary that imports only UsersQueueModule does not compile the HTTP stack, does not mount the GraphQL resolver, does not register the WebSocket gateway — even if those files are linked into the binary because they live in a shared crate.
-The same shared codebase produces an API of one shape and a worker of a strictly smaller one.
+A binary that imports only the queue adapter does not mount HTTP routes or GraphQL resolvers — even when those files live in the same shared feature crate.
+One codebase, multiple deployable shapes.

 • Not an HTTP layer.
 NestRS sits on top of hyper / tokio / poem — it gives them structure, it does not replace them.